-Irving Janis is credited with the term ‘Groupthink,’ but he wasn’t promoting it as a good idea.
-Janis observed that when we are in decision making groups, the pressure to maintain a consensus results in less critical thinking.
+Irving Janis is credited with coining the term Groupthink.
+He wasn’t promoting it as a good way to behave, by the way.
+Janis observed that when we are in decision making groups, the pressure to maintain a consensus results in reduced critical thinking.
 Selective bias starts to show in the way the group reacts to factual information, mass media, experts and outside critics.
-The group might spend very little time, if any, deliberating the obstacles to their plan and therefore they can fail to work out contingency plans.
-The more amiable and cosy the in-group, the more likely it is that groupthink will occur.
+When caught up in the throes of Groupthink, a team or committee might spend very little time, if any, deliberating the obstacles to their plan and therefore they can fail to work out contingency plans.
+The more amiable the in-group, the more likely it is that Groupthink will occur.
 This can lead to irrational and dehumanising actions directed against out-groups.
 Dissent is rare and difficult because of self-censorship.

 Consensus and unity are highly valued in groups.
 This is how we have survived and in many workplace groups, the ‘good team player’ label is often attached to someone who just goes along.
 And it is not unusual for the person who stands firm against a decision, or asks the hard questions, to be told they are not a team player.